trustlines-network/clientlib-docs/md/exchange/exchange.md

 const takerTokenAddress = '0xcE2D6f8bc55A61428D32947bC9Bc7F2DE1640B18'
 // Options when making an order const options = {
-    // If the decimals of the maker token are known, they can be provided here
+    // If the decimals of the maker token are known, they can be provided
+    // here
     makerTokenDecimals: 2,
-    // If the decimals of the taker token are known, they can be provided here
+    // If the decimals of the taker token are known, they can be provided
+    // here
     takerTokenDecimals: 2,
     // If the order should expire, the expiration date can be specified here
     expirationUnixTimestampSec: 2524604400
 }
-// NOTE: Decimals have to be provided if the token is NOT a trustlines currency.
+// NOTE: Decimals have to be manually if the token is NOT a trustlines
+//       currency.

 // NOTE: This is NOT an on-chain transaction.
-The order is signed by the initiated user and stored on the relay server. const order = await tlNetwork.exchange.makeOrder(
+The order is signed
+//       by the initiated user and stored on the relay server. const order = await tlNetwork.exchange.makeOrder(
     exchangeAdress,
     makerTokenAddress,